gottacatchenall/ms_false_negatives/README.md

 empirical data, for the reasons described above, very likely already contains many false-negatives, we'll revisit this issue in the final section.

-From @fig:geometric(C) it is evident that the number of species considered in a study is inseparable from the false-negative-rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.
-We see a similar qualitative pattern in  @fig:geometric(D) where the FNR drops off quickly as a function of observation effort, mediated by total richness.
+From @fig:geometric(c) it is evident that the number of species considered in a study is inseparable from the false-negative-rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.
+We see a similar qualitative pattern in  @fig:geometric(d) where the FNR drops off quickly as a function of observation effort, mediated by total richness.
 The practical consequence of the bottom row of @fig:geometric is whether the total number of observations of all species (the x-axis) for the